cc1123-s/NewRepo/README.md

 This is a report about how to complete your search.

-give up to be relaxing.
+give up to be relaxing....

+QAQ